montj2/diff-guard/CONTRIBUTING.md

 ## Branching & Workflow

-1. Fork or create a feature branch from `main`.
+1. Base branch is currently `master` (legacy naming retained intentionally).
+Use `master` for new work unless a long-lived `develop` branch is introduced later.
 2. Branch name format:
    - `feat/<short-purpose>` for new features
    - `fix/<short-purpose>` for bug fixes
    - `chore/<task>` for maintenance/tooling
    - `docs/<area>` for documentation-only
+   - `refactor/<scope>` for structural changes w/out behavior change
 3. Keep changes focused; large refactors + features should be split.
 4. Open a Pull Request early (draft) for feedback.